mongodb/docs/source/includes/ai-integrations/langchain/langchain-query-examples.rst

       You can pre-filter your data by using an :abbr:`MQL (MongoDB Query Language)` match expression
       that compares the indexed field with boolean, number, or string values.
-You must specify any metadata fields to filter on in your {+avs+} index definition.
+You must index any metadata fields that you want to filter by as the ``filter`` type.
+To learn more, see :ref:`avs-types-vector-search`.

       .. note::

          You specified the ``page`` field as a filter